-The Impulse runs on diesel fuel only.
-Most Cruise Airs and Encounters run on unleaded gasoline; however, some may be powered by a diesel engine.
+Cruise Airs and Encounters run on unleaded gasoline or diesel fuel.
 Liquid propane (LP) gas is required to operate the range, oven, water heater, and furnace.
 The refrigerator may be powered by either LP gas or electricity.

 A generator is an optional feature.
 On a gasoline-powered motor home, the generator runs on gasoline from the same automotive fuel tank that supplies the engine.
-On a diesel-powered motor home, you may have a generator that runs on LP gas or one that runs on diesel fuel taken from the automotive fuel tank.
+On a diesel-powered motor home, you will have a generator that runs on LP gas or one that runs on diesel fuel taken from the automotive fuel tank.